Code-Institute-Submissions/milestoneProjectThree/README.md

 ## The Project Brief
 --------
 The brief was to create a full-stack site that allows consumers of the site to manage a common dataset.
-In creating the site, the developer should expose the learnings from the HTML, CSS, JavaScript, Python, Flask, MongoDB Modules.
+In creating the site, the developer should expose the learnings from the HTML, CSS, JavaScript, Python, Flask and MongoDB Modules.

-1. Design, develop and implement a backend for a web application using Python and a micro-framework
+1. Design, develop and implement a backend for a web application using Python and a Nicro-framework
 2. Implement custom HTML and CSS code to create a responsive full-stack application consisting of one or more HTML pages with relevant responses to user actions and a set of data manipulation functions
 3. Build a non-relational database-backed Flask web application that allows users to store and manipulate data records about a particular domain.
 4. Demonstrate competence in modelling and managing non-relational data effectively